scottadkin/node-utstats-lite/README.md

 ## Requirements
 - MYSQL Server
-- Node.js 18.X or later
+- Node.js 22.5 or later

 **Note:** If you are upgrading from a version prior to v1.5.1 you also need to update the utstats-lite-mutator

 ## Upgrade Restrictions
 - Versions 1.0.0 -> 1.8.x are compatible with each other(Next.js Website).
 - Versions 2.0.0 and greater are compatible with each other.(Express.js Website)
+- You can not upgrade a mysql install to a sqlite install.

 ## Installing